devarajug/check-techstack-vulnerabilities/README.md

 # Check Techstack Vulnerabilities
-The use of this module is to generate xls file containing known vulnerabilities of tech details given as input.
+The use of this module is to generate xls file containing known vulnerabilities of tech details which are given as input.

 # Installation